castorini/anserini/docs/experiments-covid.md

 This document describes various baselines for the [TREC-COVID Challenge](https://ir.nist.gov/covidSubmit/), which uses the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) from the [Allen Institute for AI](https://allenai.org/).
 Here, we focus on running retrieval experiments; for basic instructions on building Anserini indexes, see [this page](experiments-cord19.md).

-## Round 1 Runs
+## Round 1

-tl;dr - here are the runs that can be easily replicated with Anserini:
+tl;dr - here are the runs that can be easily replicated with Anserini, from pre-built indexes available [here](https://github.com/castorini/anserini/blob/trec-covid-baselines/docs/experiments-cord19.md#pre-built-indexes-all-versions):

 |    | index     | field(s)                 | ndcg@10 |
 |---:|:----------|:-------------------------|--------:|